rprtr258/lish/ink/polyx/README.md

 - There are no notion of "projects" or "categories" of tasks that are separate lists.
 Tasks may be tagged, but they all exist in one singular list.
 - Tasks and comments underneath tasks are plain text or simple markup.
 - The flow is optimized for fast entry of ideas into the database, and then efficient triaging and organization after the fact of even very large task queues.

-### Nought
-Nought is a personal people-manager, what some people might call a contact list or CRM.

 ### Ria
 Ria is a read-it-later service for articles on the web.